Just beyond Laramie’s city limits, foothills of shortgrass prairie rise to the summit of Pilot Hill at 8,860 feet in

 —Pilot Hill Project Committee

 The objective for the Pilot Hill Project is to provide new public access to 5,472 acres of undeveloped open space east of Laramie while simultaneously protecting the Casper Aquifer drinking water resource, enhancing recreational opportunities for residents and visitors, and promoting economic development by providing a world-class natural amenity to attract and retain businesses and their employees.

-Zoom, pan, and explore the area with different basemaps using this online map.
+Zoom, pan, and explore the area with different basemaps at this online map.
 The land is not accessible to the public under current private ownership.